How to Check for Malware on Mac

 3. When the scan finishes, review the results.

-4. Highlight what you want to remove, then click Move to Quarantine.
+4. Select what you want to remove, then click Move to Quarantine.

 Using MacKeeper’s malware detector and remover is really that simple.
 Plus, it’s packed with other tools to keep your machine in top condition.
 Try MacKeeper today, and discover a safer, cleaner Mac.